-Enlarged breast increase stress and strain through the upper back, the shoulders roll forward and down, generating pain in the mid back region.
-When the shoulders round it also causes the head to jut forward, placing extra stress the on the neck increasing the likelihood of pain.
+Enlarged breasts increase stress and strain through the upper back, the shoulders roll forward and down, generating pain in the mid-back region.
+When the shoulders round it also cause the head to jut forward, placing extra stress on the neck increasing the likelihood of pain.

 Falls risk increases throughout pregnancy.
-For this reason extra attention needs to be paid on task where balance may be an issue such as, climbing stairs, carrying packages, walking on a slippery or uneven surface.
+For this reason, extra attention needs to be paid to tasks where balance may be an issue such as climbing stairs, carrying packages, walking on a slippery or uneven surface.
 Don’t be afraid to ask for help if feeling unsteady.

 Pregnancy not only places physical stress on the body but emotional stress through increased hormone levels, this emotional stress builds up and can also be a contributing factor to back pain, especially during stressful periods of pregnancy.

 How to avoid injury

 The first step in avoiding injuries is to be aware of them.
 Acknowledging the changes occurring in the body and making compensations will prevent the majority of injuries from occurring.